r-lib/rig/README.md

 - Installs the appropriate Rtools versions on Windows and sets them up.
 - Cleans up stale R-related entries from the Windows registry.
 - Switches to root/administrator user as needed.
+- Supports JSON output for scripting.

 ## 🐞  Known Issues <a id="id-known-issues">

 - On macOS, R.app often does not work if you install multiple R versions.
-- On Windows you need to restart your shell or terminal after installing Rtools, for the changes to take effect.
 - On Windows, `rig rstudio` changes the R version in the registry temporarily before starting RStudio and then changes it back after a short wait.
 If RStudio starts up very slowly, then the wait might be